 Basic Tenets of a Healthy Democracy and Environment

-- Voting is a foundation of democracy.
+- Voting is the foundation of democracy.
 Voters must have equitable access to free and fair elections.

-- Constitutional checks-and-balances of the three branches of government are another cornerstone of democracy.
+- Constitutional checks and balances of the three branches of government are other cornerstones of democracy.
 A law-abiding, transparent elected government is essential to pass laws that reflect the will of the people and to ensure the judiciary, can fulfill its role as the impartial and accountable arbiter of what is the law of the land.